jennybc/googlesheets/vignettes/basic-usage.md

 #> Worksheet "add_row" successfully updated with 10 new value(s).
 #> Accessing worksheet titled "add_row"
 #> Authorization will be used.
-#> Sheet successfully identifed: "foo"
+#> Sheet successfully identified: "foo"
 #> Accessing worksheet titled "add_row"
 #> Worksheet "add_row" dimensions changed to 2 x 5.
 ## add the next 5 rows of data ... careful not to go too fast